 The project plans to achieve its objectives through a peer learning approach, training key farmers to manage small technical demonstration farms.
 These demonstrations will be used as a hub to provide advice and training to neighboring farmers on all subjects, from planting to harvesting.
 Field Days organized on demonstration farms will share technical horticultural knowledge as well as information on farm economics.
 This field-based knowledge transfer approach will be complemented by the use of digital tools such as SkillEd, GrowHow, and social media, along with skills training to increase farmers’ ability to access digital information.

 To improve market connectivity, the project will link farmers to expanding market opportunities by working with local traders to understand vegetable quality requirements and develop traders’ relationships with farmers.
 Finally, the project leverages LIFT’s partnerships with agricultural finance providers such as VisionFund International (VFI).
 To address farmers’ need for capital, EWS-KT will support farmers’ access to financial services, including loans and digital finance from VFI and other financial service providers.

-- 360 key farmers will double their yields, leading to an annual US$330 increase in net income per 1,000-square-metre plot.
+- 360 key farmers will double their yields, leading to an annual US$330 increase in net income per 1,000-square-meter plot.

-- 2,500 intensively trained core group farmers will achieve a 50% increase in yield per 750-square-metre plot, increasing their annual net income by US$186.
+- 2,500 intensively trained core group farmers will achieve a 50% increase in yield per 750-square-meter plot, increasing their annual net income by US$186.

-- 7,500 trained farmers, who attended multiple training sessions and/or Field Days, will achieve a 35% increase in yield per 500-square-metre plot, leading to an annual US$99 increase in income per farmer.
+- 7,500 trained farmers, who attended multiple training sessions and/or Field Days, will achieve a 35% increase in yield per 500-square-meter plot, leading to an annual US$99 increase in income per farmer.

 26 August 2022 – 31 December 2023